 Since 2012, there have been no significant changes to the program.
 Nevertheless, the rate at which IRS examiners qualify taxpayers for tax relief has fluctuated throughout recent years.

-In 2020, the Fresh Start Tax Program saw record numbers of qualifications.
+In 2020, the Federal Tax Fresh Start Tax Program saw record numbers of qualifications.
 The large increase in accepted offers for Fresh Start tax relief, and the IRS’ leniency for approving cases, was due primarily to the COVID-19 pandemic, which resulted in financial hardship for millions of Americans.

 However, plenty of taxpayers are still experiencing financial hardships today, especially students, parents, and small-business owners.